Shannon Lucid: Early life

 After the war ended, the family returned to China but decided to leave again after the Chinese Communist Revolution in 1949.
 They moved to Lubbock, Texas, and then settled in Bethany, Oklahoma, the family's original hometown, where Wells graduated from Bethany High School in 1960.
 She was fascinated by stories of the American frontier and wanted to become an explorer.
 She concluded that she had been born too late for this, but discovered the works of Robert Goddard, the American rocket scientist, and decided that she could become a space explorer.
 Wells sold her bicycle to buy a telescope so she could look at the stars, and began building her own rockets.
 Shortly after graduating from high school, Wells earned her private pilot's license with instrument and multi-engine ratings and bought a preowned Piper PA-16 Clipper that she used to fly her father to revival meetings.
 She applied for jobs as a commercial pilot, but was rejected, as women were not yet accepted for training as commercial pilots in the United States.

 Wells attended Wheaton College in Illinois, where she majored in chemistry.
 She then transferred to the University of Oklahoma, where she earned her bachelor's degree in chemistry in 1963.
 She was a teaching assistant in the University of Oklahoma's Department of Chemistry from 1963 to 1964 and a senior laboratory technician at the Oklahoma Medical Research Foundation in Oklahoma City, from 1964 to 1966.
 She then became a research chemist at Kerr-McGee, an oil company there.
 At Kerr-McGee she met Michael F. Lucid, a fellow research chemist.
-They married in 1967 and Wells took the name Shannon Matilda Wells Lucid.
-Their first child, Kawai Dawn (named for the place and time she was conceived during their honeymoon), was born in September 1968.
+They married in 1967, and their first child, Kawai Dawn, was born in 1968.

 Afterward, Lucid left Kerr-McGee and returned to the University of Oklahoma as graduate assistant in the Department of Biochemistry and Molecular Biology, where she pursued a master's degree in biochemistry.
-She sat for her final examinations two days after the birth of her second daughter, Shandara Michelle, in January 1970.
+She sat for her final examinations two days after the birth of her second daughter, Shandara Michelle, in 1970.
 She went on to earn her PhD in biochemistry in 1973, writing her thesis on the Effect of Cholera Toxin on Phosphorylation and Kinase Activity of Intestinal Epithelial Cells and Their Brush Borders under the supervision of A. Chadwick Cox.
 She then returned to the Oklahoma Medical Research Foundation as a research associate.
-A third child, Michael Kermit, was born in August 1975.
+A third child, Michael Kermit, was born in 1975.